Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

 set colored-completion-prefix on
 set menu-complete-display-prefix on
 ```
-add above contents to your `/etc/inputrc` file
+add Above-Contents to your `/etc/inputrc` file
 - use Mouse in console
 ```c
         systemctl enable gpm